calvin-j/ebs-snapshots-tf/README.md

 Terraform Module for Automated EBS Volume Backups

-## Introduction
+## Info

 This module includes the necessary Terraform code to configure and manage the required resources to preform automated scheduled snapshotting of EBS volume.
 Automated cleanup of old snapshots created by the backup Lambda according to a defined retention policy is also handled by the module.
+Both Lambda fucntions included are triggered by scheduled CloudWatch event rules.

 A CloudWatch metric filter and an alarm to alert on backup failure are also created and managed.
 This publishes to a specified SNS topic, of which you will need to subscribe yourself to to receive alerts.
 Note: as this is outside the scope of this module you will need to create the SNS topic manually or through Terraform/use an existing one.